shivroymet/master-slave-pattern/README.md

      2. dbconnection: Contains Connection and Database Manager packages.
 It also contains Observer and Publisher Classes.
      3. dao: Contains DatabaseAccessObject class
      4. cache: Contains Cache Store and TableObjectCache class which stores TableObject Cache
-   2. Appropriate naming convention for classes is used.
-Whitespace and indentation makes the code more readable.
+   2. Appropriate naming conventions for classes are used.
+In addition, whitespace and indentation make the code more readable.
    3. The code is properly documented using javadoc.
 - REDUNDANCY and MAINTENANCE:
-  1. The code used Object-Oriented Programming Concepts like Inheritance and Realization to avoid duplicate code.
+  1. The code uses Object-Oriented Programming concepts like Inheritance and Realization to avoid redundant code.
   2. DbManager is an abstract class that implements Manager.
-In this class all the common code blocks has been included to avoid code duplicity in MasterManager and SlaveManager classes.
+In this class, all the common code blocks have been included to avoid code redundancy in MasterManager and SlaveManager classes.
-  3. The new classes of observers, publishers and managers can easily be added and removed because of realization.
+  3. The new classes of observers, publishers, and managers can easily be added and removed because of realization.
 - DESIGN PATTERNS:
   1. Singleton Pattern: MasterConnection.java, SlaveConnection.java, SlaveObserver.java, SlavePublisher.java, CacheStore.java
-     1. It allows to create a single instances of all the mentioned classes
+     1. It allows creating a single instance of all the mentioned classes
   2. Observer Pattern:
      1. When any insert, update, or delete operation happens in the master database, the observer pattern is used to automatically notify all the slave observers that a change has occurred.
 This is achieved by registering the SlaveObserver as observers with the SlavePublisher.
-Whenever a change occurs in Master DB, the MasterManager calls SlavePublisher to publish the change which in turn notifies each of the registered observers, which in this case is the SlaveObserver, to notify them of the change.
+Then, whenever a change occurs in Master DB, the MasterManager calls SlavePublisher to publish the change, which in turn notifies each of the registered observers, which in this case is the SlaveObserver, to notify them of the change.
      2. This enables a database architecture that uses a master-slave replication model, where one database server (the master) is responsible for receiving updates and modifications to the data, while other servers (the slaves) replicate this data for read-only purposes.
   3. Caching Pattern:
      1. It has a cache object (TableObjectCache) which has a map to store all cached objects which is managed by CacheStore.